Hi! I'm Sophia! 📸

 The Captain's Deck Overhang

-On the Bo Hengy II, there's this spot right under where the captain drives the boat.
+On the Bo Hengy III, there's this spot right under where the captain drives the boat.
 It's covered (so no sunburn!) but you can still see everything.
 The best part?
 When we're leaving Nassau harbor, you get the PERFECT shot of the Atlantis resort without all the people in your photo!

 Sophia's Pro Tip: